Frees4/LowLightImageObjectDetection/README.md

 The Exclusively Dark (ExDARK) dataset is a collection of 7,363 low-light images from very low-light environments to twilight (i.e 10 different conditions) with 12 object classes.

 Class names: Bicycle, Boat, Bottle, Bus, Car, Cat, Chair, Cup, Dog, Motorbike, People, Table.

 [More information and downloading:](https://github.com/cs-chan/Exclusively-Dark-Image-Dataset)
 ## Conclusion
-We can easily improve our image detector with low light images without GAN neural networks and it will not hit the speed of the detector.
+We can easily improve our object detector with low light images without GAN neural networks and it will not hit the speed of the detector.

 We managed to improve mean average precision of the algorithm by 3.14% (+0.018 mAP) by adjusting gamma approach.